London Agreement (2000): Implementation

 The London Agreement entered into force for 14 countries on 1 May 2008, then for Lithuania as 15th contracting state on 1 May 2009, for Hungary as 16th contracting state on 1 January 2011, for Finland as 17th contracting state on 1 November 2011, for North Macedonia as 18th contracting state on 1 February 2012, and for Albania as 19th contracting state on 1 September 2013.
 In September 2012, the Irish patent legislation was amended "paving the way for Ireland's accession to the London Agreement."
 Namely, for European patents granted in French or German on or after 3 September 2012, the filing of a translation into English is no longer required in Ireland.
 Formally, Ireland became the 20th contracting state to the London Agreement on 1 March 2014.
 The London Agreement entered into force for Norway as 21st contracting state on 1 January 2015.
 On 1 January 2017, Belgian law was amended "paving the way for Belgium's accession to the London Agreement."
 Namely, for European patents for which the mention of grant was published in the European Patent Bulletin on or after 1 January 2017, the filing of a translation "into a Belgian national language" is no longer required in Belgium no matter the language of the patent.
 Eventually, the London Agreement formally entered into force for Belgium as 22nd contracting state on 1 September 2019.
+On 1 August 2025, the London Agreement entered into force in Montenegro.

 The current implementation of the London Agreement is as follows:

 Pursuant to article 9 of the Agreement, the regime applies to European patents in respect of which the mention of grant was published on or after 1 May 2008.
 The new language regime however already applied for Switzerland, Liechtenstein and the United Kingdom to European patents granted on or after 1 February 2008.
 Germany had some trouble with the implementation of the London Agreement.
 The original implementation bill was flawed due to miscalculations of the date of entry into force of the new translation requirements for European patents designating Germany.
 A new implementation bill was then published on 11 July 2008.
 The old translation requirements are no longer applicable in Germany retroactively as of 1 May 2008.

 On 14 April 2010, the Court of Appeal of Paris, France, issued 24 similar court decisions, holding that, since France has ratified the London Agreement, no translation in French needed to be filed at the French Patent Office (INPI) with respect of European patents maintained as amended after opposition proceedings, and that this applied also to European patents maintained as amended for which the original mention of grant has been published prior to the entry into force of the London Agreement.
 The French Court of Cassation upheld these decisions in November 2011.